To access your router on 192.168.1.254, please click on the next button. (192.168.l.254).

-Through 192.168.1.254, traffic from all your network-connected devices, such as cell phones, computers, printers, and every connected device via WiFi or ethernet, is sent to internet as a request for some resource or web page.
+192.168.1.254 usually works as a default gateway; it means that your router handles all incoming traffic from your network-connected devices, such as cell phones, computers, printers, and every connected device via WiFi or ethernet, to sent it to internet as a request for some resource on your web browser.

 General Information – 192.168.1.254

-Well-known brands: Some of the well-known brands of routers that use the IP address 192.168.1.254 as a gateway are: Linksys, 2Wire, Alcatel, Motorola, 3Com, Thomson, SparkLAN, Aztech.
+Well-known brands: Some of the well-known brands of routers that use this IP as a default gateway are: Linksys, 2Wire, Alcatel, Motorola, 3Com, Thomson, SparkLAN, Aztech and TP Link.

-Depending of your provider, this address may change, for example the Telmex internet uses this private IP address (192.168.1.254) as a gateway to enter the administration panel.
+Depending of your provider, this address may change, for example the Telmex internet uses this private IP address as a default gateway to enter the router admin of your home network.

-To verify if your modem has configured this IP to access the administration panel, simply enter in your browser http://192.168.1.254 and wait for an answer.
+To verify if your modem have this IP address, simply enter in your web browser the query http://192.168.1.254 and wait for an answer.

-If you watch a login page, this is the IP address of your gateway, otherwise your access could be in another IP address instead of 192.168.1.254, below is shown how to know this information.
+If it shows a login page, this is the IP address of your default gateway, otherwise your access could be in another IP address instead of 192.168.1.254, below is shown how to know what is your IP address.

 Access from other providers

-Some manufacturers use a different IP addresses than 192.168.l.254 as a gateway, for example izzi have Technicolor modems, which by default uses the private IP address 10.0.0.1 to access the modem configuration, using a username and password.
+Some manufacturers use a different router IP address than 192.168.l.254 as your default gateway, for example izzi have Technicolor modems, which by default uses the private IP address 10.0.0.1 to access the modem configuration, using a username and password.